bagasendra13/soc-analyst-portfolio/splunk-alert-triage/README.md

-# SIEM Alert Triage & Incident Investigation
+# SIEM Alert Triage & Incident Investigation (Not Ready Yet)

 > Hands-on SOC alert investigation using Splunk and SPL
 > in a simulated security monitoring environment.